yaji-wang/swatplus_modflow_rt3d/modflow/input/aquifer_parameters_for_tutorial.md

 \mathbf{S} = \frac{dV_{w}}{dh} \cdot \frac{1}{A}
 $$

-That is to say, when the aquifer experiences the same change in water volume, a smaller S will reault in a larger change in hydraulic head.
+That is to say, when the aquifer experiences the same change in water volume, a smaller S will result in a larger change in hydraulic head.